symopsio/sym-aws-iam-quickstart/docsrc/walkthrough.md

 ### What's Next

-The [app environment](https://github.com/symopsio/sym-iam-quickstart/tree/main/app) includes everything you need to get an IAM workflow up and running.
-Just configure a few variables in [`terraform.tfvars`](https://github.com/symopsio/sym-iam-quickstart/tree/main/app/terraform.tfvars) and you're on your way!
+The [app environment](https://github.com/symopsio/sym-aws-iam-quickstart/tree/main/app) includes everything you need to get an AWS IAM workflow up and running.
+Just configure a few variables in [`terraform.tfvars`](https://github.com/symopsio/sym-aws-iam-quickstart/tree/main/app/terraform.tfvars) and you're on your way!

 Here's all that you'll need to do: